Average Waist Size for Women & Men [Statistics]

 Here are the top 5 countries with the largest average waist size, followed by the top 5 countries with the smallest average waist size:

-Top 5 countries with largest average waist size (men and women):
+Top 5 countries with the largest average waist size (men and women):

 1. United States